-5.2 Overview
+6.1 Overview

-The TLV320DAC3100-Q1 is a highly integrated stereo audio DAC for portable computing, communication, and entertainment applications.
+The TLV320DAC3100 device is a highly integrated stereo-audio DAC for portable computing, communication, and entertainment applications.
 A register-based architecture eases integration with microprocessor-based systems through standard serial-interface buses.
-This device supports the two-wire IC bus interface which provides full register access.
+This device supports the two-wire I2C bus interface which provides full register access.
 All peripheral functions are controlled through these registers and the onboard state machines.

-The TLV320DAC3100-Q1 consists of the following blocks:
+The TLV320DAC3100 device consists of the following blocks:

-- Stereo Audio DAC - Dynamic range compressor (DRC)
+- Stereo Audio DAC

+- Dynamic range compressor (DRC)

-- Digital sine-wave generator for clicks and beeps - · Stereo headphone and lineout amplifier - Class-D mono amplifier capable of driving 4-Ω speakers - Pin-controlled or register-controlled volume level - · Power-down de-pop and power-up soft start - Analog inputs - IC control interface - · Power-down control block
+- · Digital sine-wave generator for clicks and beeps

+- Stereo headphone and lineout amplifier

+- Pin-controlled or register-controlled volume level

+- Power-down de-pop and power-up soft start

+- Analog inputs

+- I2C control interface

+- Power-down control block

-Following a toggle of the RESET pin or a software reset, the device operates in the default mode.
-The IC interface is used to write to the control registers to configure the device.
+Following a toggle of the $\overline{\text{RESET}}$ pin or a software reset, the device operates in the default mode.
+The I2C interface is used to write to the control registers to configure the device.

-The IC address assigned to the TLV320DAC3100-Q1 is 001 1000.
-This device always operates in an IC slave mode.
-This device always operates in an IC slave mode.
+The I2C address assigned to the TLV320DAC3100 device is 001 1000.
+This device always operates in an I2C slave mode.
 All registers are 8-bit, and all writable registers have read-back capability.
-The device auto-increments to support sequential addressing and can be used with IC fast mode.
-Once the device is reset, all appropriate registers are updated by the host processor to configure the device as needed by the user.
+The device auto-increments to support sequential addressing and can be used with the I2C fast mode.
+When the device is reset, all appropriate registers are updated by the host processor to configure the device as needed by the user.